 Like will all the rights, it must be agreed that the child has capacity (know what they are asking for) and that using this right wouldn’t negative impact their wellbeing.

-Find out how My Rights, My Say advocacy helped Lucy, Charlie and Jack
+Find out how My Rights, My Say advocacy helped Mhairi, Charlie and Rehan.

 Not all children will want to or be able to use their right to an advocate.
 But that doesn’t mean they shouldn’t be involved in decisions.
 The My Rights, My Say Children’s Views service can help with this.